College-wide Navigational Links | Go to Local Navigational Links

 In Memory of Michael Gailey, Master Beekeeper

-My interest in beekeeping started about 15 years ago.
-I had no bees of my own; I was helping a friend with his.
-After a few years my curiosity grew and I wanted to learn more.
-I signed up for the Young Harris Beekeeping Institute, the State Bee Club and a local club.
-I was reading about bees everyday at work during my lunch break.
-I then felt confident enough to sign up for the Master Beekeeper Program.
-I was in one of the first groups to receive the Master degree after four years.
-I now have 25 colonies, raise my own queens and build my own equipment.
-I sell out of honey every year, wishing I had more.
-What started as a curiosity has become my favorite hobby.
+Michael's interest in beekeeping started when he helped a friend with his bees.
+After a few years his curiosity grew and he wanted to learn more.
+Michael signed up for the Young Harris Beekeeping Institute, the State Bee Club and a local club.
+He was reading about bees everyday at work during his lunch break.
+He then felt confident enough to sign up for the Master Beekeeper Program.
+Michael was in one of the first groups to receive the Master degree after four years.
+He had 25 colonies, raised his own queens and built his own equipment.
+He would sell out of honey every year, wishing he had more.
+What started as a curiosity became his favorite hobby.

-My wife is the 4-H Coordinator in Banks County and I have many opportunities to volunteer in our local school system by giving presentations and by helping with 4-H District Project Achievement (DPA) projects and presentations.
-I have a Power Point presentation on the hive equipment and accessories that I build and sell.
+Michael's wife is the 4-H Coordinator in Banks County and he had many opportunities to volunteer in the local school system by giving presentations and by helping with 4-H District Project Achievement (DPA) projects and presentations.
+He had a Power Point presentation on the hive equipment and accessories that he built and sold.

 Contact: